The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

 IMPAKT [Centre for Media Culture] (NL)

-IMPAKT [Centre for Media Culture] in The Netherlands will develop a CRM system designed to communicate and build meaningful relationships with hybrid audiences.
-To respond to the different needs of online and onsite audiences, the centre will refine its existing audience segmentation and develop strategies that consider not only the engagement during an event, but also the interaction possibilities before and after it.
-Two “Arches of Engagement” – user journey visualisations that map the touchpoints in the different phases of interaction – will be the basis for the development of a modular CRM.
+IMPAKT [Centre for Media Culture] in The Netherlands developed a CRM system to communicate and build meaningful relationships with hybrid audiences.
+To respond to the different needs of online and onsite audiences, the centre refined its existing audience segmentation and developed strategies to consider engagement during an event, as well as interaction possibilities before and after it.
+Two “Arches of Engagement” – user journey visualisations that map the touchpoints in the different phases of interaction – were the basis for a modular CRM.

 The National Museum of Maps and Old Books (RO)

-The National Museum of Maps and Old Books in Romania wants to create an AR mobile application that offers edutainment experiences for children between the ages of 10-14.
-To create a link between non-formal and formal education, establish itself as an educational environment and diversify its audiences to include more school children and teachers, the museum will create content with 3 levels of difficulty addressing different age groups and referencing the school curricula.
-The museum plans to involve teachers in the design of the app and embed analytics tools to gather statistics and data about the users’ behaviour and engagement with the app.
+The National Museum of Maps and Old Books in Romania created an AR mobile application offering edutainment experiences for children between 10-14.
+To link non-formal and formal education, establish itself as an educational environment and diversify its audiences to include more school children and teachers, the museum created content with 3 levels of difficulty addressing different age groups and referencing the school curricula.
+The museum involved teachers in co-designing the app and embedded analytics tools to gather statistics and data about the users’ behaviour and engagement with the app.

 New content distribution and revenue models

-The pilots in this innovation area set the steppingstone for new business models by thinking of new ways to distribute their content and generate revenue.
-Whether they develop a unique experience to appeal to new audiences, create blueprints for digital solutions that can be adopted by other museums, set-up an E-shop to support professionals and their community, or expand the range of services offered, their goal is to become more resilient and financially sustainable.
+The pilots in this innovation area set the stepping stone for new business models with new ways to distribute content and generate revenue.
+Whether by creating unique experiences, blueprints for digital solutions that can be adopted, E-shops, or by expanding the range of services offered, the museums try to become more resilient and financially sustainable.

 The Computer History Museum (SI)

-The Computer History Museum (Računalniški muzej) in Slovenia plans to develop a shared remote experience in the form of an online escape game inspired by retro gaming and treasure hunt TV games.
-To harness the entertainment power of riddles, puzzles and the excitement of treasure hunting and pique interest in the history of computing, the museum will create an environment in which players get to explore the collection via a strong digital narrative revolving around a set of riddle-based problems.
-As they try to connect various clues and hints, players encounter retro-gaming elements (text adventure, terminals, 8-bit graphics) and become familiar with digital technology (binary system, cryptography, inner-workings of digital circuits) in a fun and exciting way.
+The Computer History Museum (Računalniški muzej) in Slovenia developed a shared remote experience as an online escape game inspired by retro gaming and treasure hunt TV games.
+By harnessing the entertainment power of riddles, puzzles and treasure hunting, the app wants to pique interest in the history of computing.
+It’s an environment where players explore the collection via a strong digital narrative revolving around riddle-based problems.
+As they connect various clues and hints, players encounter retro-gaming elements (text adventure, terminals, 8-bit graphics) and become familiar with digital technology (binary system, cryptography, inner-workings of digital circuits) in a fun and exciting way.

 Digital Warmth with tiled stoves